 - Volunteer at other cancer organizations & hospitality homes

 The 4K program provides a unique opportunity for leadership development.
-All participants have an opportunity to apply for leadership positions on their team, including:
+All participants have an opportunity to apply for the following leadership positions on their team.

 Directors (2): Responsible for communicating directly with Ulman staff throughout the summer, enforcing policies and procedures, and leading their team daily.

 Leg Leaders (6): Responsible for identifying and securing hosts for the team to stay at each night on the trip.
 Leg Leaders will also help secure meals and showers for their team.

 Mechanic (1-2): Responsible for fixing minor issues with the team bicycles and teaching their team basic bike maintenance skills.

 Mission Coordinator (1): Responsible for on-road donations and managing the Service & Education events.

 Media Coordinator (1): Responsible for managing team social media accounts, encouraging press coverage, and documenting their trip through photo and video.